 HELLS ANGELS MOTORCYCLE CORPORATION v.
-NASTY GAL INC ET AL (September 2011): Notoriously protective of its intellectual property, the Hells Angels named Nasty Gal in a trademark infringement suit, alleging that the retailer “offered and sold products [bearing Hells Angels trademarks] to the public, identifying them as ‘Hells Angel Tee’ shirts” in an attempt to profit on the notoriety and appeal of the well-known motorcycle group.
+NASTY GAL INC ET AL (September 2011): Notoriously protective of its intellectual property, the Hells Angels were one of the first to file suit against Nasty Gal.
+The motorcycle club's lawsuit cited trademark infringement suit, alleging that the retailer “offered and sold products [bearing Hells Angels trademarks] to the public, identifying them as ‘Hells Angel Tee’ shirts” in an attempt to profit on the notoriety and appeal of the well-known motorcycle group.

 Status: The parties settled the matter out of court in February 2012.
 The terms of the settlement are confidential, but likely included a financial component and an agreement that Nasty Gal will immediately and permanently cease selling any items that infringe the Hells Angels’ intellectual property rights.